 In the last year, tensions between the U.S. and North Korea, a false nuclear missile alert in Hawaii, and debates over the Iran nuclear deal have renewed public attention to the development of nuclear weapons and armament and the potential for war.
 But from the Cold War, to the Cuban Missile Crisis, to Chinese nuclear tests in the 1960s, the U.S. and the world has frequently faced these fears, and attempted to place particular countries’ access to nuclear weapons technology under international control.
 So how concerned should we be about nuclear weapons and who has them?

 Created by Spencer J. Barker.
 This video is a digital project completed as part of Professor Lilia Fernandez's History 4015: Research in Modern U.S. History course at Ohio State University in the spring of 2015.

-Presented by Nara Milanich, Barnard College on December 4, 2015 at the Center for Historical Research, Dept. of History at The Ohio State University
+Presented by Diane King, Junior Faculty Fellow, University of Kentucky, at the Center for Historical Research, Department of History at The Ohio State University on January 17, 2014.

-Presented by Josiah Ober, Stanford University, at the Center for Historical Research, Department of History at The Ohio State University on February 28, 2014.
+Presented by John Clark, University of St Andrews, CHR Senior Faculty Fellow at the Center for Historical Research, Department of History at The Ohio State University on November 14, 2014.

-Presented by Richard Bensel, Cornell University, at the Center for Historical Research, Department of History at The Ohio State University on March 27, 2015.
+Presented by Greg Downs, City University of New York, at the Center for Historical Research, Department of History at The Ohio State University on April 11, 2014.